farajfarook/sshx/README.md

     *   Attempts Public Key authentication first (using key from `-i` flag, `IdentityFile` in config, or default `~/.ssh/id_rsa`).
     *   Supports passphrase-protected keys.
     *   Falls back to interactive Password authentication if key auth is unavailable or fails.
+*   **Host Key Verification:**
+    *   Verifies the remote server's host key against the user's `~/.ssh/known_hosts` file.
+    *   Prompts the user interactively (yes/no) to add the key if the host is unknown.
+    *   Detects and warns about host key mismatches (potential Man-in-the-Middle attacks).
 *   **Cross-Platform Builds:** Includes a GitHub Actions workflow (`.github/workflows/release.yml`) to automatically build binaries for Linux, macOS, and Windows upon tagging a release (e.g., `v1.0.0`).

 ## Build